hashicorp-guides/nomad-vault-aws/README.md

 These should work, the TODO's left:
 1. Setup 'app' db table on rds mysql
 2. Configure Vault with Token Role
-  a. write token to consul.
+  - write token to consul.
-  b.
-Have Nomad pull this token from consul(env var)
+  - Have Nomad pull this token from consul(env var)
-  c. start Nomad
+  - start Nomad
 3. set NOMAD_ADDR on the admin (pull from consul) or use consul template